ankrysm/esp32_ws2812/README.md

 ## software

+The software basedd on the official ESP-IDF SDK.
+Pleas follow the instruction on [get started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html)

 A REST service is used for controlling the displayed scenes.
+The interface uses JSON data for config and define scenes.

 To bring the wifi interface up the esptouch framework version 1 is used, you need the esptouch app on a smartphone.